brson/brson.github.com/beer/_posts/2021-07-14-briar-common-hobart-belgian-golden-strong.md

 As much as we loved Marina,
-and as much as the brewpub itself has a nice vibe, the beers of Briar Common are below average quality.
+and as much as the brewpub itself has a nice vibe, the beers of Briar Common are not excellent.

-2/5

-Aimee disagrees &mdash; she would probably give it a three.
+This brewpub,
+like so many,
+I think suffers from the expectation of always needing to serve something unique to the beer connoiseur, with the result of failing at the basics of making good beer.

+3/5